 Communicate expectations, ask questions.

-Check what is included in the price, if there are any hidden cost.
-Do you own or do you have to buy the right to the digital files.
+Check what is included in the price, if there is any hidden cost.
+Do you own or do you have to buy the right to digital files?

 Ask all your questions no matter how silly you think they sound.
 Professional photographers will understand.

 If your first-choice photographer happens not to be available, don't panic.
-Ask them whom they would recommend .
-They probably know someone with similar style but perhaps lighter schedule.
+Ask them whom they would recommend.
+They probably know someone with a similar style but perhaps a lighter schedule.